 The Museum is at the intersection of Calle Larga and Huayna-Capac streets.

 It is open during the week and includes a museum, theater, Inca ruins and a beautiful park.
-There is no charge but when you sign in you are asked to provide your Passport which I don’t have on my person.
+There is no charge but when you sign in you are asked to provide your Passport which I don’t have with me.
 The man at the desk could make an issue but doesn’t, and I am grateful he lets me through the turnstile to see the exhibits.

 One of the exhibits on the first floor is a how to on Ecuador pottery making.